TinyIO: Lightweight Reparameterized Inertial Odometry: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-\IEEEPARstart{I}{nertial} localization aims to estimate position from inertial sensor measurements.
-Typically, these sensors consist of accelerometers and gyroscopes, providing direct measurements of acceleration and angular velocity.
-Due to their low power consumption, intrinsic data privacy, and immunity to environmental conditions, inertial sensors have found widespread applications in location-based services, assistive localization for disabled individuals, IoT device positioning, and ambient-assisted living\cite{InformationAidedInertialNavigation,RIO,NeuralInertialLocalization,NILoc,surveyILS,IndoorLocalizationUsingSmartphones,CarIMU}.
-Inertial localization methods are generally divided into two categories: Newtonian mechanics-based methods and data-driven methods.
+Inertial odometry (IO) aims to estimate a platform's position over time from inertial measurement unit (IMU) signals~\cite{SurveyofIndoorInertial,surveyILS}.
+An IMU typically comprises accelerometers and gyroscopes, which measure linear acceleration and angular velocity, respectively.
+Owing to their low power consumption, independence from external infrastructure, and inherent data privacy preservation, IO has been widely adopted in assistive localization for individuals with disabilities, indoor positioning, and ambient-assisted living~\cite{NILoc,IMUNet,DeepILS,Deeplite,Tartan-IMU,AirIO}.

-Traditional methods based on Newtonian mechanics offer the advantage of low computational cost.
-However, they face issues such as the accumulation of errors\cite{SINS} and noise and restrict the placement of inertial sensors while constraining movement patterns\cite{ZUPT,PDR}, limiting their practicality in real-world applications.

-Data-driven methods derive position estimates directly from sensor data, adapting to complex motion states and sensor configurations.
-For example, RoNIN \cite{RoNIN} employs ResNet \cite{ResNet}, LSTM \cite{LSTM}, and temporal convolutional networks (TCN) \cite{TCN} to estimate velocity.
-This unified inertial localization framework demonstrates strong robustness across diverse scenarios, laying the foundation for subsequent research.
-Building upon this, TLIO \cite{TLIO} integrates the stochastic-cloning extended Kalman filter (SCEKF) \cite{SCEKF} with ResNet-inferred displacement to minimize trajectory errors.
-Similarly, RNIN-VIO \cite{RNIN-VIO} incorporates LSTM into ResNet to capture long-term dependencies in the trajectory.
-Additionally, IMUNet \cite{IMUNet} utilizes depthwise separable convolutions (DSC) to construct a lightweight network optimized for mobile devices, and its performance is compared with MobileNet \cite{Mobilenets}, MnasNet \cite{MnasNet}, and EfficientB0 \cite{Efficientnet}.

-Although data-driven methods have significantly advanced inertial localization by learning complex motion patterns from sensor data, several challenges remain.
-First, increasingly sophisticated network architectures often lead to higher computational costs and reduced parameter efficiency, making deployment on resource-constrained platforms—such as edge computing nodes and IoT devices—more challenging.
-Second, conventional models such as CNNs and LSTMs struggle to capture long-term dependencies effectively, thereby limiting further improvements in localization accuracy.

-To address these limitations, we propose a reparameterized inertial localization network that efficiently models temporal dynamics and enhances position estimation performance from raw inertial sensor data.
-Experimental results on multiple public datasets demonstrate that the proposed method outperforms benchmark models while simultaneously achieving a favorable trade-off between accuracy and computational efficiency, as illustrated in Fig.~\ref{ATE_vs_Params_RNNIN}.
-The main contributions of this paper are as follows:

-\begin{itemize} \item Reparameterizing the model during inference to decouple training from inference, thereby improving parameter efficiency while maintaining a balance between accuracy and computational cost. \item Proposing a Temporal-Scale Sparse Attention (TSSA) mechanism that captures long-term trajectory dependencies while selectively preserving salient features and suppressing irrelevant noise. \item Introducing a Sparse Attention Gated Convolutional Unit (SA-GCU) to enable multi-scale feature modeling, where local fine-grained features are employed to gate and modulate the global representations extracted by the TSSA branch. \end{itemize}